Geofumadas interview in Singapore with Eric Chong, President and CEO, Siemens Ltd.

 MTR: Create digital solutions to optimize rail operations through analytics

 VTC: Cultivate the talents of the next generation to ensure the sustainability of the innovative ecosystem and bring new ideas for future innovations.

-In January this year, Siemens also participated in the GreaterBayX Scalerater Program, a joint initiative with leading startups and corporations such as Greater Bay Ventures, HSBC, and Microsoft to help escalates realize their smart city vision and take advantage of growing opportunities in the metropolitan bay area with our domain knowledge.
+In January of this year, Siemens also participated in the GreaterBayX Scalerater Program, a joint initiative with startups and leading corporations such as Greater Bay Ventures, HSBC and Microsoft to help scalers realize their smart city vision and take advantage of the growing opportunities in the greater bay area with our domain knowledge.